 Cauliflower Pancakes

 This post may contain affiliate links which won’t change your price but will share some commission.

-Visit my gluten-free pancake roundup for more savory and sweet pancake recipes.
+Visit my gluten-free pancake roundup for more savory and sweet pancake recipes, and try my Instant Pot cauliflower if you want to enjoy this veggie all by itself.

+Cauliflower Pancakes